alesegovia/lpcompiler/README.md

 Compiler for a toy language called L+.

-This is currently the GitHub snapshot of the project hosted somewhere else.
+This is currently a GitHub snapshot of the project hosted somewhere else.